dominicprice/pyhandbrake/README.md

 fields are added/removed/renamed from the JSON objects which handbrake outputs.

-For added fields, pyhandbrake should silently ignore them - to include them you will need to modify the relevant model in `models.py` to include the field.
+For added fields, pyhandbrake should silently ignore them - to include them you will need to modify the relevant model in the `models` subpackage to include the field.
 Note that handbrake uses pascal case for field names, but I have used snake case for the model field names.
-Pydantic automatically takes care of converting between these naming conventions, but will trip over capitalised abbreviations, (e.g. a field named `PicturePAR`).
-In this case, you need to assign a `Field` value to the field with the full name handbrake uses as an alias parameter (e.g.
+Pydantic automatically takes care of converting between these naming conventions, but will trip over capitalised abbreviations, (e.g. a field named `SequenceID`).
+In this case, you need to assign a `Field` value to the field with the full name handbrake uses as an alias parameter (e.g. `sequence_id: str = Field(alias="SequenceID")`).
-`picture_par: str = Field(alias="PicturePAR")`).

 For fields which are removed/renamed, a pydantic validation error will be emitted as the value would be required to populate the model.
 In this instance,